-- The businesses operating at the Ports of Los Angeles and Long Beach, known as the San Pedro Bay Port Complex, generate 992,000 jobs in Southern California (1 in 9), and 2.8 million jobs throughout the nation.
-Marine terminals and ocean carriers operating at the San Pedro Bay Ports not only handle 73% of the West Coast’s containerized market share by providing access to the large and diverse economies of Southern California, but facilitate transloading and intermodal service to the American heartland and the entire Southwest, moving 32% of the nation’s market share.
+- The businesses operating at the Ports of Los Angeles and Long Beach, known as the San Pedro Bay Port Complex, generate 951,000 jobs in Southern California (1 in 9), and over 2.7 million jobs throughout the nation.
+Marine terminals and ocean carriers operating at the San Pedro Bay Ports not only handle 74% of the West Coast’s containerized market share by providing access to the large and diverse economies of Southern California, but facilitate transloading and intermodal service to the American heartland and the entire Southwest, moving 31% of the nation’s market share.
 The Port of Los Angeles has been the number one container port in the United States since 2000.

-- The Port of Los Angeles generates 1.1 million jobs in California and 1.6 million jobs in the United States.
+- The Port of Los Angeles generates 480,000 jobs in Southern California and over 1.4 million jobs in the United States.

-- The Port of Long Beach supports more than 316,000 jobs—about one in every 22 jobs—in Southern California.
-It provides approximately $14.5 billion in regional wages and salaries annually.
+- The Port of Long Beach supports more than 576,000 jobs.
+The jobs provide $30.8 billion in regional wages and salaries annually.

 Maritime business in Southern California is diversified beyond just intermodal containers in San Pedro Bay and at the Port of San Diego and at Port Hueneme.
 Terminals at these Ports are moving millions of new automobiles, specialized cargo, and California exports.